jameshughes89/cs4XX-EvolutionaryComputation/site/topics/genetic-algorithms/n-queens-ga.rst

     demonstration purposes.

 * Consider the above figure and the chromosome ``<?
-6, 3, 4, 0, ?, 1, ?>
+6, 3, 4, 0, ?, 1, ?>``

-    * The questionmarks repreesnt irrelevant values for this example
+    * The question marks represent irrelevant values for this example

 * When evaluating the queens from left to right